mila-iqia/mila-docs/docs/examples/checkpointing/README.rst

    +        state = torch.load(checkpoint_file, **torch_load_kwargs)
    +    else:
    +        logger.debug(f"No checkpoint found in checkpoints dir ({checkpoint_dir}).")
+   +        if restart_count:
+   +            logger.warning(
+   +                f"This job has been restarted {restart_count} times by SLURM, but no checkpoint "
+   +                f"was found!
+This either means that your checkpointing code is broken, or that "
+   +                "the job did not reach the checkpointing portion of your training loop."
+   +            )
+   +
    +    return state
    +
    +